nculwell/MathStudy/Analysis.md

 - Moise. *Introductory Problem Courses in Analysis and Topology* ([1e PB](https://smile.amazon.com/dp/0387907017))

+- Shakarchi. *Problems and Solutions for Undergraduate Analysis* ([1e](https://smile.amazon.com/dp/0387982353))
+  - Shakarchi. *Problems and Solutions for Complex Analysis* ([1e](https://smile.amazon.com/dp/0387988319))

+  All the exercises from Serge Lang's *Undergraduate Analysis* and *Complex Analysis* respectively, with solutions.
+These are apparently intended for use with Lang's textbooks, but since the problems are included I guess you could use them on their own as well.
+(Significant because they cost as much as the textbooks themselves.)

+- Volkovyskii, Lunts, Aramanovich. *A Collection of Problems on Complex Analysis*

 - Gelbaum. *Problems in Real and Complex Analysis* ([1e HC](https://smile.amazon.com/dp/038797766X))

 - Kirillov and Gvishiani. *Theorems and Problems in Functional Analysis* ([1e](https://smile.amazon.com/dp/038790638X))

+- Yeh. *Problems and Proofs in Real Analysis: Theory of Measure and Integration* ([1e](https://smile.amazon.com/gp/product/9814578509))

+  A graduate-level set of problems and solutions.

 - Furdui. *Limits, Series, and Fractional Part Integrals: Problems in Mathematical Analysis* ([1e](https://smile.amazon.com/dp/1461467616))

+- Aliprantis and Burkinshaw. *Problems in Real Analysis* ([2e](https://smile.amazon.com/dp/0120502534))

 - Kaczor and Nowak. *Problems in Mathematical Analysis* ([Vol I](https://smile.amazon.com/dp/0821820508); [Vol II](https://smile.amazon.com/dp/0821820516); [Vol III](https://smile.amazon.com/dp/0821832980))